 Being born as a male or a female in the African society comes with a lot of expectations be it; political, religious, cultural or social.
 These expectations are largely the basis of the inequality and prejudices we experience in the society such as gender violence, it’s even worse for an intersex child whose role cannot be defined immediately they are born.

-Women who give birth to intersex children are often considered to be witches or victims of witchcraft, and the intersex children are considered a bad omen to the family, which should be gotten rid of.
+Women who give birth to intersex children are often considered to be witches or victims of witchcraft, and the intersex children are considered a bad omen to the family with $1000 payday loan california, which should be gotten rid of.
 The ridding takes the form of murders or abandonment.
 Many women are abandoned by their husbands and in-laws due to the news of such a birth.
 Most mothers of intersex children dump and abandon their intersex children for dead in pit latrines and lonely forest areas and run from their homes for fear of possible prejudice-driven crimes towards them by family or community members.
 It’s so unfortunate that the Kenyan society has always responded with denial, hostility and at best, silence, on these matters pertaining to sexual development and related health and rights concern.

 The initial treatment of an intersex birth in Kenya will often be silence and secrecy.
 The family will isolate the child from the general public.
 In most cases, the mothers of such children will be frowned upon.
 Usually, superstations loom large as their families consult witchdoctors, mediums and traditional healers for a solution.
 In many instances, the mother will work with either a traditional medicine practitioner or some other ally to kill the child